yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 If this kind of `kpsadmin` command invocation succeeds, `0` is returned.
 If it fails, `1` is returned.
 This can be captured on Linux bash shell using `$?` (for example, `echo $?` will work on both platforms).
 On Linux, `0` means success, `1` means error.

-You can specify the username and password on the command line or using a secure script.
-For details on how to script username and password input for API Gateway scripts, see the `managedomain` command reference at [managedomain command reference](/docs/apim_reference/managedomain_ref/)
+You can specify the user name and password on the command line or using a secure script.
+For details on how to script user name and password input for API Gateway scripts, see the `managedomain` command reference at [managedomain command reference](/docs/apim_reference/managedomain_ref/)

-### kpsadmin command options
+### `kpsadmin` command options

 The full `kpsadmin` command options are: